OpenSimTools/RaceDirector/docs/Plugins/PitCrew.md

 }
 ```

-Note:
- - Fields or combinations not supported by the game will be ignored.
-Depending on game or racing series, it might not be possible to change only tyres on one axle.
+ - Depending on game or racing series, it might not be possible to change only tyres on one axle,
+   have different compounds, etc. Fields or combinations not supported by the game will fail to
+   configure the pit menu.
  - If `FuelToAddL` is not present or 0, the car will not be refuelled.
- - If `TireSet` is not present or is the current one, tires will not be changed.
+ - If `Tires` is not present, tires will not be changed.
+   - If `Set` is not present, the default will be used.
- - If `FrontTires` or `RearTires` are not present, tires on that axle will not be changed.
+   - If `Front` or `Rear` is present, tires on that axle will be changed.
+     - If `Compound` is not present, it will use the current one.
+     - If `LeftPressureKpa` or `RightPressureKpa` are not present, it will try to use the default
+       ones and might produce unexpected behaviours in some games.